-Dr. Uaene’s wife, Quezia Uaene, also earned her MA in Christian Education from Dallas Theological Seminary and is pursuing her PhD in Christian Education at Mid-America Baptist Theological Seminary, where she has already earned an mDiv in Christian Education.
+Dr. Uaene’s wife, Quezia Uaene, also earned her MA in Christian Education from Dallas Theological Seminary and her PhD in Christian Education at Mid-America Baptist Theological Seminary, where she also earned an MDiv in Christian Education.

 Both Dr. Uaene and his wife are engaged on the leadership team and in teaching endeavors at CDL in Maputo, Mozambique.
 They are also involved in church development and church planting ministries in Mozambique and Portuguese speaking countries of Africa.